kunalsumbly/kunalsumblyblog/content/post/how-to-host-hugo-static-website-s3.md

 * **AWS CLI**
     Because using CLI is fun and lets agree, AWS console can get boring.
 * **Hugo static website generator**
-    Saves you a lot of hastle if all you need is a simple static website to host your blog.
+    Saves you a lot of hassle if all you need is a simple static website to host your blog.
 Hugo setup instructions are available here https://gohugo.io/getting-started/installing/
 * **Hugo theme**
     hyde-y is the theme that we have used in this example, it provides standard left menu style navigation and easy integration with **Disqus** for user comment management.
 The theme can be downloaded from here https://github.com/enten/hyde-y
 * **Disqus**